SGordon67/DB2_Mobile/README.txt

-Phase 3 README
+Same project as DB2, reworked for mobile app.

 Scott Gordon
 Joe Gelsomini

-to get set up:
+To get set up:
   -Copy source code into folder with given directory structure.
   -Have your xampp server running
   -Copy PHPandSQL folder ito the proper directory for xampp: /xampp/htdocs/dashboard